Port Victoria, Kenya

-Port Victoria is a small town in Western Kenya, located in the southern parts of Western province on the shores of Lake Victoria in Busia County just at the Kenya-Uganda border.
+Port Victoria is a small town in Western Kenya, located in the southern part of Western province on the shores of Lake Victoria in Busia County on the Kenya-Uganda border.
 Fishing is the main economic activity of the people in Port Victoria.
 The town has a population of 12,194 people and is located at an altitude of about 1,149m.

-Port Victoria is approximately 50 km away from Busia town, 90 km from Kisumu city and 352 km from Nairobi, the capital city of Kenya.
+Port Victoria is approximately 50 km from Busia town, 90 km from Kisumu city and 352 km from Nairobi, the capital city of Kenya.